 So does the Back Office matter?

 Granted, I am biased, for I could be considered the titular head of the back office.
 I am a Chief Financial Officer.
-However, my role is so much more than debits and credits which was the central point of the job in an era gone by.
-In fact, some of the best of breed CFO’s are not even accountants or finance people.
-They are strategic thinkers, leaders, big picture people who know they right questions to ask of the subject matter experts to create the basis for what hopefully is a correct decision.
+However, my role is so much more than debits and credits which was the pivotal point of the job in an era gone by in fact, some of the best of breed CFOs are not even accountants or finance people.
+They are strategic thinkers, leaders, big picture people who know the right questions to ask of the subject matter experts to create the basis for what hopefully a correct decision is.

-Nevertheless, all those professionals (and even that janitor can be considered a professional, because it is a demeanor that is taken in the performance of duties) do make a difference.
+Nevertheless, all those professionals (and even that janitor can be considered a professional because it is a demeanor that is taken in the performance of duties) do make a difference.
 They enable the company to grow.
-There are more people in the military providing support functions to the warriors than warriors themselves.
-Why, because tools, products, weapons don’t materialize by themselves; they are purchased, catalogued, shipped, quantified, reported by the back office.
+There are more people in the military supplying support functions to the warriors than warriors themselves.
+Why, because tools, products, weapons don’t materialize by themselves; they are bought, catalogued, shipped, quantified, reported by the back office.

 What do you think?